-His suggestion was widely dismissed as fanciful at the time.
-But 23 years later, in 1968, the UN General Assembly approved the establishment of a working group1 to report on the technical feasibility of communication by direct broadcasts from satellites.
+At the time, his suggestion was dismissed as fanciful.
+But 23 years later, in 1968, the UN General Assembly approved the establishment of a working group to report on the technical feasibility of communication by direct broadcasts from satellites.
 Drawing on expertise from Europe, the USA and Asia and including academics, economists, government and industry, the group formed the beginnings of the International Broadcasting Institute (IBI), later to become the IIC.

 - Technical feasibility and economic factors that would drive success or failure of satellite broadcasting